20 Years Ago: Red Hot Chili Peppers Turn Things Around With ‘Californication’

 "After I started working with them, the Peppers became happy with the sound, but all I did was simply capture the sound of the band in the room," Scott says.
 "We recorded 30 songs in about a week, which is a lot of tape and a lot of performances.
 But they were playing great, so all we had to do was get it down."
 As such, the process included minimal overdubs, he added.

-Fans responded strongly to the Red Hot Chili Peppers’ return to form.
-Buoyed by the success of the album’s first single ‘Scar Tissue,’ as well as subsequent singles ‘Otherside’ and its title track, ‘Californication’ sold over five million copies in the United States alone as of January 2003.
+Fans responded strongly to the Red Hot Chili Peppers' return to form.
+Buoyed by the success of the album's first single "Scar Tissue," as well as subsequent singles "Otherside" and the title track, Californication sold more than 7 million copies in the U.S.